 What is low self-esteem?

-When feeling low self-esteem or a lack of confidence, you are essentially not considering yourself a high priority.
+When feeling low self-esteem, you are essentially not considering yourself a high priority.
 You believe that you do not deserve certain things or outcomes throughout your life.

 Low self-esteem might seem like something that you believe to be a ‘personality trait’.
-Even close friends and family members might even use it in the form of a compliment such as ‘You are so selfless, you never think of yourself!’
+Close friends and family members might even use it in the form of a compliment such as ‘You are so selfless, you never think of yourself!’

 The problem with this arises when you believe that this is your identity.
 What happens from here on out, is that you do not proritise your own self-care, and consider what you want to be at the bottom of the priority barrel.